Not seeing your grandchildren? Want to know your grandparents’ rights?

 As no families circumstances are the same it is always sensible to get specialist advice on grandparents legal rights before applying for permission to apply for a Child Arrangements Order.

 Whoever applies for a Child Arrangement Order the Court has to consider whether or not contact is in the child’s best interests.
 The Court has to follow the same welfare checklist, whether the application is by a parent, grandparent or other family members.

 How does the Court make a decision about a grandparent contact with a grandchild?

 When any family member is asking the Court to make a decision relating to a child’s upbringing and contact and any question relating to a child, the child’s welfare is the Court’s paramount consideration.
 The Court has regard to a set checklist of factors when making orders relating to a child.
 The Court will make a decision based on what a judge thinks is right for a child.
 That decision takes the control away from the family and leaves it in the hands of the Court.
 For that reason, families are encouraged to use family mediation first to see if they can reach a compromise and an agreement.

 What is a typical Court case for contact with a grandchild?

-There is no such thing as a typical Court case as the Court decides on how each Court application is dealt with, including the number of Court hearings, whether statements of evidence should be filed and whether experts should prepare reports.
+There is no such thing as a typical court case as the Court decides on how each Court application is dealt with, including the number of court hearings, whether statements of evidence should be prepared and whether experts should write reports.
 No steps can generally be taken without the Court’s approval.
-Prior to being able to apply for a Court order most applicants applying for an Order have to try Mediation.
-If Mediation is not suitable or families can’t reach an agreement the Mediator will sign a form to say that Mediation has been tried but has not worked out.
-The Court can also ask families to go to Mediation during the Court proceedings.
-In children proceedings, the Court may hold a series of hearings.
-The number of Court hearings and the time taken to resolve the application will depend on the sorts of allegations that are made and the complexity of the issues.
+Prior to being able to apply for a Court Order, most grandparents have to first try family mediation.
+If mediation isn’t suitable or families can’t reach an agreement the mediator will sign a form to say that mediation has been tried but hasn’t worked out.
+The Court can also ask families to go to mediation during the Court proceedings.